 Kimberley was a course presenter at the Continuing Legal Education Society’s The New Family File: Complex Issues for Paralegals conference on June 24, 2014.
 Kimberley spoke about key cases addressing the property division provisions of the Family Law Act.

-Kimberley is an active member of the Canadian Bar Association, and has volunteered as the assistant secretary and treasurer of the Family Law (Vancouver), member at large of the Young Lawyers (Lower Mainland), the treasurer of the Civil Litigation (Okanagan) and the Vice Chair of the Young Lawyers (Okanagan) subsections.
-Kimberley also served as the Vice President of Kelowna Women in Business, and volunteers for Access Pro Bono.
+Kimberley is an active member of the Canadian Bar Association; she is currently the co-chair of the Family Law (Vancouver) subsection, and previously volunteered as the assistant secretary and treasurer.
+She also volunteered as a member at large of the Young Lawyers (Lower Mainland), treasurer of the Civil Litigation (Okanagan) and Vice Chair of the Young Lawyers (Okanagan) subsections.
+Kimberley also served as the Vice President of Kelowna Women in Business.
+She has volunteered for Access Pro Bono since 2013.

 Co-author with Scott Booth of Jenkins Marzban Logan LLP of FLA Property Division Update: Interim Distributions and Excluded Property post F. (V.J.), which was published by the Canadian Family Law Quarterly.